The County Assessor is responsible for listing, valuing, and maintaining records on each piece of “real” and “personal” property in Washington County.

 The Washington County Council on Aging provides services for senior citizens 60 and older.
 These include classes (pottery, painting, aerobics, yoga, square dancing, and computer training) tax assistance during tax season and other services.
 Nutrition is a main focus of the senior centers.
 In-house meals are served as well as Meals on Wheels.
 There are three senior centers located throughout the County in Enterprise, Hurricane, and St. George.
 These centers are supported in part through the donations of those patrons who use the facilities.

 The Washington County Board of Commissioners has responsibility for the safety and security of the citizens of Washington County.
 It may delegate its authority but not the underlying obligation.
-The Emergency Services Department is committed to working on behalf of the Board of Commissioners in order to facilitate the effective utilization of County resources and personnel through planning, training, and coordination in times of emergency.
+The Emergency Management Department is committed to working on behalf of the Board of Commissioners in order to facilitate the effective utilization of County resources and personnel through planning, training, and coordination in times of emergency.
 Emergency services is committed to cultivating harmonious working relationships with other key players and response agencies, both public and private, in order to achieve this goal.
+E-mail

 The GIS Office maintains Washington County mapping data.
 Maps are provided for County projects, and GIS support is available to County Offices using GIS applications.
 In addition, Washington County GIS provides support to the Washington County Water Conservancy District, Dixie Metropolitan Planning Organization, Five County Association of Governments, and the E-911 Consolidated Communication Center.